prassaschr/samba4HPS/README.md

-# Samba4HPS - Samba for Hellenic Public Sector
+# Samba4HPS - Samba Server for Hellenic Public Sector
 ... cause a secure and free File Server is a must for medium and big public organizations...

 <p align="justify">